FoConrad/FoConrad.github.io/aboutme.md

 to Algorithms and Computational Complexity.

 Currently, I am living in Jersey City, NJ, but for work and recreation I go into NYC.
-I grew up in Minnesota, but was born in New Zealand (and I hold citizenshipt there as well).
+I grew up in Minnesota, but was born in New Zealand (and I hold citizenship there as well).

 My hobbies include